 They are 1D (scalar), 2D, 3D, and 4D float vectors respectively.

 They are stored as 32-bits IEEE-754 floating-point numbers.

-Wires carrying floats are displayed in a shade of green:
+Wires carrying floats are displayed in an olive green:

 Special floats: The ‘float’ type can also represent two special values ‘infinity’ and ‘-infinity’.